myabcm/test_kernel/README.md

-# Testing Kernel with support for large reciprocal modules (teste)
+# Testing Kernel with support for large reciprocal modules

 ## Summary